Final report for FS20-325

-South Anna Butternut, a variety Common Wealth Seed Growers developed from a cross between Seminole Pumpkin and Waltham Butternut, has shown promise for DM resistance in our small plot trials (see previous section).
+South Anna Butternut, a variety Common Wealth Seed Growers developed from a cross between Seminole Pumpkin and Waltham Butternut, had shown promise for DM resistance in our small plot trials (prior to this project).
 We have also gotten feedback from many farmers who have noticed its DM resistance and fruit quality.
-However, more information is needed to assess its potential in the region in comparison to other varieties in terms of not only DM resistance, but productivity and fruit quality.
+However, we felt more information was needed to assess its potential in the region in comparison to other varieties in terms of not only DM resistance, but productivity and fruit quality.

-CWSG has several new F2 seedstocks developed by crossing South Anna to other varieties (Atlas, JWS 6823, Chinese Tropical Pumpkin).
-We will begin selecting from these populations to develop new DMR varieties with traits such as shorter vine length, larger fruit size (for processing), smaller fruit size (for market), richer flavor, higher DM resistance, and higher fruit set.
-Part of the impetus for these crosses came from feedback from Clifton Seeds’ 2018 test of South Anna.
+We also started this project with several seedstocks developed by crossing South Anna to other varieties (Atlas, JWS 6823, Guatemalan Green Ayote, and Chinese Tropical Pumpkin).
+One of our goals was to evaluate these populations and to begin selecting from them for traits such as richer flavor, higher DM resistance, storage quality, higher fruit set, shorter vine length, larger fruit size (for processing), smaller fruit size (for market) .
+Part of the impetus for these crosses came from feedback from Clifton Seeds’ large scale 2018 test of South Anna.
 They said it stood out for DM resistance but needed higher fruit set and larger fruit (many of their seed customers grow for processing).

-In addition, Care of the Earth Farm has been trialing moschata squashes for several years.
-Their cross of Waltham and San Jose Mountain Club has shown promise (see below), but more work is needed for their goal of creating a new DMR butternut variety.
+In addition, Care of the Earth Community Farm has been trialing moschata squashes for several years.
+This project included evaluation and selection of the population they created by crossing Waltham and San Jose Mountain Club.

 All our work with squash at Twin Oaks Seed Farm and Care of the Earth Farm is conducted on certified organic land, with minimal pest and disease control inputs.
 As a result our selections are well suited to survive the pest and disease challenges that Southeast organic growers face.
 This also stands to benefit conventional growers by reducing need for chemical inputs.